MileHacker Logo

 • Zhanjiang Wuchuan Airport features ramps, elevators, and accessible restrooms.

-• High-speed rail stations ramps, elevators, dedicated assistance for travelers with mobility needs.
+• High-speed rail stations ramps, elevators, dedicated support for travelers with mobility needs.

-• Some luxury hotels and modern shopping malls offer accessible amenities.
+• Some luxury hotels plus up-to-date shopping malls offer accessible amenities.

 Services for Visual/Hearing Impairments

-Specialized services for travelers with visual or hearing impairments limited.
+Specialized assistance for visually impaired travelers or hearing impairments limited.

 Current Support